mutthias/mutthias/README.md

 👋 Hi, I’m Matthias, but you can call me Matt!

 I'm a new grad computer science major at the University of California, Davis.
-I'm currently an IT software engineer with experience in full-stack development, as well as an interest in machine learning, AI, and data science applications.
+I'm currently an IT Specialist at Pacific BioLabs with aexperience in full-stack development, as well as an interest in machine learning, AI, and data science applications.
+Outside of school and programming, I partake in a variety of hobbies, such as fitness, thrifting, cooking and especially music.
+I play a variety of instruments, as well as listen to a variety of music genres.

-Outside of school and programming, I partake in a variety of hobbies, such as playing instruments, fitness, thrifting, and cooking.
+I enjoy combining my hobbies into programming projects, especially those related to music.

 If you found my Github, thank you for taking the time to read!